jimbro1000/virtual6809/README.md

  * long branch

 indexed/indirect addressing is not implemented
-ALU is partially implemented (add, subtract, add with carry, subtract with carry)
+ALU is partially implemented (add, subtract, add with carry, subtract with carry, and)
 condition logic contained in control register not ALU

 The processor bootstraps correctly using the vector stored at 0xfffe